Kanakaraya Mudali: Selling his ship

 It is recorded by Ananda Ranga Pillai that Kanakaraya Mudaliar sold his ship.
 The sale of the ship was documented in the presence of the notary.
 Kanakaraya Mudaliar seems to be the first Tamil, who owned a ship during the French rule in India.
 A certificate of sale of The Soucourarna was issued in June 1730.
 The sale was made for the value of 2800 pagodas.
 Dupleix remitted the amount to him in the form of cargo of gold of the voyage to Bengal and Surat.

 Death of his son

-On 22 October 1739, his only son Velavendra Mudali (birth: 12 September 1718) died at age of 21.
+On 22 October 1739, his only son Velavendra Mudali (birth: 12 September 1718) died aged 21.
 Even though the circumstances and the cause of death are not recorded, Ananda Ranga pillai being a well versed astrologist, suggests in his diary that this is due to a bad turn in Kanagaraya Mudaliyar's astrology.
 He also records that Velavendra was buried the next day at 3:00 PM with silk attire and pearl earrings and ring to his finger.

 Kanagaraya was very much disturbed as his son was very helpful to him in all aspects.
 When they returned from the cemetery, Ananda Ranga pillai records that Kanagaraya's wife's sari was set ablaze in an accident and one his Kanagaraya's house was destroyed in fire costing him around 100 varagans.
 All of this are considered by Ananda Ranga pillai as astrological misfortunes.

-Feast for building St. Andrews Church

-Ananda Ranga Pillai records in his diary the erection of a new church on 30 November 1745 by Kanagaraya.
-On this day he has invited he invited everyone without distinction of caste or religion.
-This is the first recorded equality meal (சம பந்தி விருந்து) in Tamil Nadu.
-He invited all the Brahmans, Vellazhas, Komuttis, Chettis, goldsmiths, weavers, oil-mongers, and people of other castes along all Europeans and Christians.

-Ranga pillai notes that Kanagaraya made elaborate arrangements for preparation of food.
-Different caste people were prepared food in places of Pondicherry as per their tradition.
-Ranga Pillai states that the feast started at 1:00 PM.
-The Governor Dupleix, his consort, in company with all the members of Council partook of the banquet.
-He remained until 5 in the evening, and then returned to Mortancli Cbavadi.
-They only problem was that each caste people were forced to partake in the banquet as per his caste traditions alone.